Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Furthermore, the option "tag", that can be "div" or "aside", is no more managed.

+### Block Html

+The variable `$html` is no more available in templates for block Html, so you should get it via `$block->dataValue('html', '')`.
+A list of matched files was added during migration and is available in logs.

+You should fix the theme manually.

 ### Block Item Showcase (renamed Media)

 The block Item Showcase was renamed Media in Omeka S v4.1.
 The option "linkType" was renamed "link".

 You should fix the theme manually.

+### Block Separator, replaced by block Line Break

+The block class is now in the block template, so you may check styles.

 ### Module upgrade